Effective Date: October 27, 2020

 Mumbler keeps a small commission from all of the payments made by your subscribers.
-The total commission we apply is 20% and the breakdown is as follows:
+The total commission we apply is 10% + 30cents per transaction (payment you receive).
+This fees includes everything:

-- 12% in payment costs: includes the payment gateway’s fee to charge subscribers, international card fees, collection reattempt charges, fees for changing a subscriber’s card when it expires, combating fraud…
+- Payment costs: includes the payment gateway’s fee to charge subscribers, international card fees, collection reattempt charges, fees for changing a subscriber’s card when it expires, combating fraud…

-- 8% in commission by Mumbler: that we use to pay for the servers, improve the product, provide technical support, pay the team...
+- Mumbler's comission: that we use to pay for the servers, improve the product, provide technical support, pay the team...